JL-Wilson/Weather-Viewer-Public/README.md

 # Weather Viewer

 This is the public code for a weather viewing application.
+More information is at: https://jlwilson.net/projects/weather-system/
 ## Screenshots

 ### Home